 Following a relatively gentle introduction to the Radecky on the first three holes, the next hole is reached by following a path through the forest to the fourth tee.
-This slight right doglegged par five plays all the way from tee to green down a narrow chute of tall, dense trees with a creek running all the way down the left to add further pressure.
+This right doglegged par five plays all the way from tee to green down a narrow chute of tall, dense trees with a creek running down the left to add further pressure.
 The steep climb to the elevated tee on the fifth hole is actually a welcome respite after the near claustrophobia of the preceding hole!

 The back nine begins with the shortest of the four par threes on the card, the 128-metre 10th hole.
 A couple of holes later, the massive (545-metre) 12th plays downhill with a severe right-angled dogleg to the green which may tempt big hitters – and the foolish – to fly the trees with their second shot.
 The 18th is another downhill hole, featuring a tree in the middle of the fairway, a pond in front of the putting surface and a couple of bunkers to the front and back of the home green.

 You’ll reach Konopiste in less than an hour by car from Prague city centre and it’s a journey well worth making to sample the golf on offer in very pleasant parkland surroundings.
 There are two 18-hole layouts, each of which extend to more than 6,000 metres from the back tees, and a short 9-hole executive course for beginners.